 Olympus PEN-F versus Fujifilm X100F

-The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Fujifilm X100F.
+The physical size and weight of the Olympus PEN-F and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.